VideshLoya/complete-web-developer-manual/README.md

 # Complete-Web-Developer-Manual

-All resources and notes from the Complete Web Developer in 2020: Zero to Mastery course
+All resources and notes from the Course Complete Web Developer in 2020: Zero to Mastery on Udemy

 ******************************************************************************************
 ## 1.	__Introduction__